 Liposuction for Lipoedema is a very specialised form of liposuction and quite different from cosmetic surgery.
 We recommend that you seek out suitably qualified surgeons for a personal consultation and advice and costs. consider your options very carefully.
 To date very few people have managed to get funding for private liposuction and most patients self fund their treatment.
 As most people require several operations, it can be very costly.
 Most surgeons offer an initial consultation via email.
 Always ask for information on previous patients and the type of garments and support you will receive post operatively.

 I am hoping to get liposuction treatment and was wondering if you have a list of recommended surgeons?

 To date very few surgeons have published reports on the long-term effect of liposuction for lipoedema.
 As many of our members report that they have had very good results from liposuction with suitably qualified surgeons we hope that more will publish their results in the future.
-Liposuction surgeons are often invited to speak at Lipoedema UK conferences about their work.
+Mr Vasu Karri, a UK surgeon will be speaking at Lipoedema UK’s conference on 14th & 15th October 2017.
 Please visit our pages on liposuction and our 2016 and 2017 Conferences pages for more information. *

 How do I and/or my GP apply for NHS funding to cover Liposuction?